A journal for the wall that is a material.

 Read .

-Veneer hardcoat in a Central Florida hospitality residence: the substrate that carries ornament
+Veneer hardcoat: the substrate that carries ornament

 Veneer hardcoat is a high-density lime and gypsum plaster system specified when a wall has to carry cast ornament, run moldings, or hard daily wear.
+Two thin coats over a bonded base build a monolithic surface that takes detail, impact, and finish coats most boards cannot.

 Read .